r-hub/blog/content/post/2023-06-06-system-dependencies/index.md

 The regular expression tells that each time a package lists something as `SystemRequirements` with the word "nvcc" or "cuda", the corresponding Ubuntu library to install is `nvidia-cuda-dev`.

+This interaction between `r-system-requirements` and pak is also documented in pak's dev version, with extra information about how the `SystemRequirements` field is extracted in different situations: <https://pak.r-lib.org/dev/reference/sysreqs.html#how-it-works>

 ## When it's not working out-of-the-box

 We are now realizing that this automagical setup we didn't pay so much attention to until now actually requires a very heavy machinery under the hood.
 And it happens, very rarely, that this complex machinery is not able to handle your specific use case.
 But it doesn't mean that you cannot use continuous integration in your package.
 It means that some extra steps might be required to do so.
 Let's review these possible solutions together in order of complexity.